qizekun/ReCon/README.md

 [[arXiv]](https://arxiv.org/abs/2302.02318)

-This repository contains the code release of paper **Contrast with Reconstruct: Contrastive 3D Representation Learning Guided by Generative Pretraining**.
+This repository contains the code release of paper **Contrast with Reconstruct: Contrastive 3D Representation Learning Guided by Generative Pretraining** (ICML 2023)

+## News

+- 🎉 Apr, 2023: [**ReCon**](https://arxiv.org/abs/2302.02318) accepted by ICML 2023, code and models will be available very soon
+- 💥 Feb, 2023: Check out our previous work [**ACT**](https://arxiv.org/abs/2212.08320), which has been accepted by ICLR 2023, see codes [here](https://github.com/RunpeiDong/ACT)

 ## Contrast with Reconstruct